Short application health checklist to ensure you’re getting the most out of FusionReactor

 NOTE: All editions of FusionReactor provide a Daily Report – however, the Enterprise and Ultimate Editions also provide a weekly and monthly report.

-3 – Review historical Archive Metrics – find behavioural issues
+3 – Review historical Archive Metrics – find behavioral issues

 With FusionReactor, we have made this process simple as you can view all the metrics available in the running server but for the past 31 days of captured logs.